Resources for Autism

 About us

-Resources for Autism is a registered charity that provides practical services for children and adults with a diagnosis of autism and for those who love and care for them.
+Resources for Autism is a registered charity that provides practical services for autistic individuals and for those who love and care for them.

-Our £40 low-cost counselling service is offered to autistic individuals over 16 years old, whether formally diagnosed or not, and for parents/carers.
+Our £40 low-cost counselling service is offered to autistic individuals over 16 years old, and for parents/carers.

 Training, qualifications & experience

-I have worked as a counsellor at RfA since 2020, offering individual sessions and facilitating groups, and have personal lived experience as I am autistic myself.
+I have worked as a counsellor at RfA since 2020, offering individual sessions and facilitating groups.

 I have a BA (Hons) in Person-centred counselling, and am a registered member with the BACP.